AdrienChampion/induction_for_dummies/src/bmc/readme.md

 ## Reachability

 Before we actually get to BMC, let's define a few notions.
 Remember that transition systems have state variables, and that a *state* is a valuation of all these state variables.
-We say that a state `s` is *reachable* if the system, starting from one of its initial states, can reach `s` by applying its transition relation `n` times, where `n` is an arbitrary natural number.
+Let's say a state `s` is *reachable* if the system, starting from one of its initial states, can reach `s` by applying its transition relation `n` times, where `n` is an arbitrary natural number.

 > Note that `n` can be `0`, *i.e.* the initial states of a system are reachable, naturally.